Clipboard on Mac: how to view and manage copy-paste history on macOS

 Where do things go when copied to a clipboard?

-Copied items are temporarily stored in your device's clipboard memory until pasted or replaced.
+Things copied to a clipboard temporarily go into your device's clipboard memory until pasted or replaced.

 What is the shortcut key for the clipboard on Mac?

-There isn't a specific shortcut for viewing the clipboard.
+There isn't a specific shortcut key for the clipboard on Mac.
 To copy and paste, press Command + C and Command + V.

 How do I see my clipboard on Mac?

-To view your clipboard, open Finder > Edit and click Show Clipboard.
+To see your clipboard on Mac, open Finder > Edit and click Show Clipboard.

 How to find the previous copy and paste on Mac?